fprime-community/fprime-baremetal/fprime-baremetal/Os/Baremetal/MicroFs/docs/sdd.md

 #### 3.1.1 Class Diagram

-The `Os::MicroFs` component has the following class diagram:
+The `Os::Baremetal::MicroFs` component has the following class diagram:

 ### 3.2 Design Description